sahithi2571/sahithi2571/README.md

 - 🌱 I’m currently learning new technologies and improving my skills.
 - 👯 I’m looking to collaborate on exciting projects.
+- 👩‍💻Looking to collaborate on open-source projects and innovative ideas.

 ## 🌱Skills